Code-Institute-Submissions/FanFareFilms/readme.md

       The program detected the 'See More' buttons as redundant, since they are next to one another and going to the same location.

+      Contrast between font and background colours did not meet standards

       Book.html
       Labels were not present on the form dropdowns